kafene/grokfaster/README.md

 Changes:

-    - No more manifest.json and other chrome stuff
+    - No more manifest.json and other chrome stuff.
-    - Removed Chrome-specific code
+    - Removed Chrome-specific code.
-    - Add CSS to support other browsers (`-webkit` prefixes).
-Big thanks to [Colorzilla](http://www.colorzilla.com/gradient-editor/)!
+    - Add unprefixed linear-gradient for Mozzarella Foxfire (and Chrome now too).

 Configuration: